-LEAP Oncology is an interprofessional course that provides health care professionals with the essential skills and competencies of the palliative care approach, with course modules and case studies contextualized to the cancer care setting.
-LEAP Oncology is taught by local subject matter experts who are experienced palliative care clinicians and educators.
+LEAP™ Oncology is an interprofessional online course that provides health care professionals with the essential skills and competencies of the palliative care approach, with course modules and case studies contextualized to the cancer care setting.

 Who is it for?

-LEAP Oncology is ideal for any health care professional (e.g. physician, nurse, pharmacist, social worker, etc.) working in cancer care but whose primary focus is not palliative care.
+LEAP™ Oncology is ideal for any health care professional (e.g., oncologists, nurses, social workers, pharmacist, radiation therapist) working in cancer care but whose primary focus is not palliative care.

 - Interprofessional approach

-- Course materials include a downloadable manual and the best-selling resource, the Pallium Palliative Pocketbook
+- Learners receive a LEAP™ certificate of completion and an electronic copy of the best-selling resource, the Pallium Palliative Pocketbook.

-Upon completion of LEAP Oncology, learners should be able to:
+Upon completion of LEAP™ Oncology, learners should be able to: